Us, plus robots.

-Keywords used in my research: Chronic Stress, Cognitive Science, Culture, Cultural studies, Defense, Emotional design, Explosive Ordnance Disposal, EOD, Field Robots, Humanoid Robots, Human-Robot Interaction, Human Social Cultural Behavior, Improvised Explosive Devices, Military, Robotics, Social Robotics, Traumatic Stress, User-Centered Design.
+Keywords used in my research: Attachment, Attachment Theory, Communication, Culture, Cultural studies, Defense, Design, Emerging technologies, Emotion, Explosive Ordnance Disposal, EOD, Human Factors, Human-Robot Interaction, Improvised Explosive Devices, Interaction Design, Learning Sciences, Military, Robotics, Social Robotics, User-Centered Design, User Experience.

 My abbreviated research statement, current research, education, teaching, presentations, and publications (also available as a PDF).